AbdelilahNossair/Fitness-App/README.md

 ## Contributing

 Contributions are welcome!
 Please read the contributing guide on the repository for guidelines on how to contribute effectively.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README provides an overview of your Fitness App, guiding users through installation, features, and usage.
-It's structured to help both users and potential contributors understand and navigate the app efficiently.